Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 3.3.4 Tax liabilities

 A tax liability is a debt owed to the Australian Taxation Office.
 Although QUT itself does not have to pay income taxes, the University has a number of subsidiaries that are liable for taxation.
-The Division of Finance and Resource Planning maintains a register of related QUT companies that may be liable for taxation.
+Finance Business Solutions maintains a register of related QUT companies that may be liable for taxation.

 Top